 • Do you live far away from your rental property?

 If you don’t, you may be able to keep track of your property and pay the regular visits that will be needed for maintenance, rent collection, etc. If you live far away though, this will make your traveling expenses, both in time and in money, a lot bigger.
-The further away you live, the harder it gets to keep an eye on things and this never works out well in the world of rental property investment.
+The farther away you live, the harder it gets to keep an eye on things and this never works out well in the world of rental property investment.
 Consider hiring a property management company that will help you stay on track with properties located far from you.

 • What is your experience with property maintenance?